top of page

 The reopening of Gelli Aur is not just about restoring buildings, it’s about breathing life back into the Estate and making it a vibrant part of the community once more.
 Phase 1 was delivered with the opening on Saturday 13th July 2024 of the parkland, café, toilets and playground.
 This included restoring walks and pathways through the meadows and woodlands, and building an online community (website and social media) for better communication and transparency for all.

-Phase 2 - In Progress
+Phase 2 - Completed

 Phase 3 - In Progress